thecml/kubernetes-on-arm/README.md

 We will be setting up Kubernetes in a Docker container, so we have to build some images.

 This step is now optional.
-Proceed to [Setup Kubernetes](#setup-kubernetes) if you want to download the images from Docker Hub.
+Proceed to [Setup Kubernetes](#setup-kubernetes) if you plan to download or downloaded the images from Github or Docker Hub.

 ```bash